 Ensure that your HVAC equipment is safely secured and installed on a concrete pad to avoid it from being moved by the wind, or washed away during possible flooding.

 When you know that bad weather is approaching, be proactive and turn off your HVAC system.
 This will also help to protect your system against power surges from lightning strikes or when the power is turned on after an outage.

 After a power outage, keep your system off for at least five minutes after the power comes on.
 This will decrease the potential of your system being damaged by any variations in power when your system turns back on.

 Check for Damage

 Before turning your AC system on after a storm, make sure it’s not obviously damaged.
 First, check that there are no signs of damage and clear away any storm debris from around the system.
-Call One Source Heating and Cooling for a system inspection if you notice any damage or flooding to the equipment.
+Call One Source Heating, Cooling & Electrical for a system inspection if you notice any damage or flooding to the equipment.
 Once you have checked for damage, you can turn on your heating and cooling system.

-Contact One Source Heating and Cooling to learn more about how to protect your HVAC system from severe weather.
-Call us at 205-209-4246.
+Contact One Source Heating, Cooling & Electrical to learn more about how to protect your HVAC system from severe weather.
+Call us at (205) 509-1929.

 Image provided by Bigstock